 Estimated Reading Time: 5 Minutes

 Have you tried tamales made in Costa Rica yet?
-Unfortunately, we’re not making any tamales for Christmas anymore; my wife is on a diet.
+Unfortunately, we’re no longer making tamales for Christmas; my wife is on a diet.
 And tamales make her fat, she says.
-So I guess I’ll have to buy a couple of factory-made tamales in the grocery store.
+So, I guess I’ll have to buy a couple of factory-made tamales in the grocery store.

 For many years, during Christmas time, we’d make tamales.
-Making tamales is an event in almost every family in our beautiful country.
+Making tamales is a tradition in almost every family in our country.

 The tamal is a Costa Rican specialty that the locals eat for Christmas.
-It is typical Tico food, and my mother-in-law makes them well (I hope she reads this).
+It is typical Tico food; my mother-in-law makes it well (maybe she reads this).

 I eat about five tamales in two weeks, and by then, I’ve had enough.
-Ticos can consume between 5 – 10 a day, or even more.
+Some Ticos may consume between 5 and 10 tamales per day, or more.
 Ticos eat tamales for breakfast, lunch, and dinner.
 Like North Americans eat turkey for a week.
-So if you want to feel at home here, you need to try and eat tamales.
+If you want to feel at home here, you should try eating tamales.

 What is a tamal de cerdo

-The tamal is an important Christmas tradition for any Tico and even foreigners who have married one.
-A tamal de cerdo is a steamed corn cake made of corn dough, filled with cooked rice, pork meat (cerdo), peas and sometimes olives, raisins, carrots, and many other ingredients.
-The tamal’s ingredients depend on how wealthy or poor the family is.
+The tamal is an important Christmas tradition for many Ticos and for foreigners who have married a Tico.
+A tamal de cerdo is a steamed corn cake made of corn dough, filled with cooked rice, pork meat (cerdo), peas, and sometimes olives, raisins, carrots, and many other ingredients.
+The ingredients of the tamal depend on the family’s financial situation.

-To make these tamales is arduous work, and usually, made in a team effort, the whole family will join in.
+Making these tamales is arduous work and is usually done as a team effort; the whole family will join in.

-Many Latin American countries, like Venezuela, Mexico, and Columbia, also make tamales, but they all make them a little different.
+Many Latin American countries, such as Venezuela, Mexico, and Colombia, also make tamales, but they do so slightly differently.
 For example, in Nicaragua and Honduras, they are much larger and called Nacatamal.

 Just shopping and getting the ingredients ready is a lot of work.
 It would help if you had someone organized in the family to make it all happen.
-For example, how do you calculate how much meat, carrots, pounds of raisins, etc.?
-AND it would be best if you had big pots and pans to cook them.
+For example, how do you calculate the quantities of meat, carrots, and raisins?
+It would be best if you had large pots and pans to cook them.

 How to make a tamal

 First, you start out buying the corn, and just taking them off the cob is a lot of work.
-Then you have to cook it and take it to the corn mill.
+Then you have to cook it and bring it to the corn mill.
 Every small neighborhood has one, some cleaner than others.
-Most wash them out every time they have grounded a batch of corn for a client, but when the line of people gets longer…
+Most wash them out every time they have ground a batch of corn for a client, but when the line of people gets longer…

-Make sure you buy suitable plantain tree leaves (hojas de platano).
+Ensure you purchase suitable plantain tree leaves (hojas de platano).
 AND enough leaves because you need to use those as a wrap.
 Then the fun starts.
 Put the corn, and the right amount of “stuffing” like you would fill a turkey.
 Fold the leaves in such a way that when you finish cooking them, the stuffing and the corn won’t come out.
-They usually pack two tamales together with a string, which keeps the water out when cooking.
+They usually pack two tamales together with a string, which prevents water from leaking out during cooking.
 It also obliges you to eat two of them.
 The Tico Times shows how they’re made below.

 How to eat a tamal

 You can also buy the tamales in the grocery store, just like you’d do with a lot of Tico food, but they are in no way as good as my mom-in-law’s tamales.
 Before you eat them, make sure you heat them.
-You can do so in a pan of water or the microwave, although they dry out quickly if you do the last.
-Make sure you buy a bottle of Lizano sauce, a typical Costarican sauce that you use for rice and beans and everything else the Ticos eat.
+You can do so in a pan of water or in the microwave, although the latter method dries them out quickly.
+Make sure you buy a bottle of Lizano sauce, a typical Costa Rican sauce that you use for rice and beans and everything else the Ticos eat.
 It’s like a Worcestershire sauce, and the Ticos swear by it.
-Please don’t put too much sauce on it because you will mess it up.
-For those who like hot food like my wife, put some salsa picante on it.
+Please don’t put too much sauce on it, as you will mess it up.
+For those who like spicy food, like my wife; put some salsa picante on it.

 You do run the risk of getting a “tamal tonto,” a “stupid tamal,” which is a tamal made of the last corn when there is no stuffing left.